 3.4.1 Subsidiarity of Economic Regulation

-The regulations associated with bilateral, multilateral and regional trade deals also form part of the contentious topic of free trade, later in this chapter (188.8.131.52).
+Specific regulations associated with bilateral, multilateral and regional trade deals are part of the contentious topic of free trade, described later in this chapter (220.127.116.11).
+And environmental aspects are also described later (3.5.7).